Anvesha137/SoulScript/README.md

 ## 🧪 Project Status

 > SoulScript is currently **in active development**.
-We're iterating with care, love, and a bit of poetry.
+I're iterating with care, love, and a bit of poetry.

 Expect updates soon.
-Feedback is welcome.
+Feedback is Ilcome.
 Emotional breakdowns are understood.

 ---